duartemgoncal/grovers-algorithm/README.md

 ## About

 This is a general implementation of Grover's Algorithm for quantum searching.
-It is based on the paper [Grover's Algorithm for Quantum Searching](https://arxiv.org/pdf/quant-ph/9605043.pdf) by Lov K. Grover.
+It is based on the paper [Grover's Algorithm for Quantum Searching](https://arxiv.org/pdf/quant-ph/9605043.pdf) by Lov K. Grover. \
+The algorithm is implemented in Python using the [Qiskit](https://qiskit.org/) framework.

 ## Installation